Patrowl/job-interviews/python-backend-engineer/README.md

-# URL shortener
+# Link shortener
-A simple Django + DRF-based URL shortener that generates short codes for redirects and provides an API to create and retrieve short URLs.
+A simple Django + DRF-based link shortener that generates short codes for redirects and provides an API to create and retrieve short links.

 ## Local deployment